Trend of hijab, headscarf on the rise among urban female students: survey

 ISLAMABAD: In last ten years, the trend of covering head has witnessed a phenomenal increase among young urban Pakistani female students, Pulse Consultant’s research reveals.

-According to the Pulse Consultant’s findings shared through social media, in last ten years the trend of covering heads among young urban female Pakistani students increased when they move outside their homes.
+According to the Pulse Consultant’s findings shared through social media, in last 10 years the trend of covering heads among young urban female Pakistani students increased when they move outside their homes.

-Whether government support or not, whatever campaign the media ran and irrespective of Twitter trends, covering the head sees a phenomenal increasing trend among urban Pakistani students.

 However, trend of “Hijab” (In common terms – which drives from Arab world) increased more than double in young urban females (9 percent in #Y2008 and 25 percent in #Y2018).